 Bamboo fly rods are made from bamboo native only to the Tonkin region of China.
 Bamboo is by definition a grass - hence sweetgrass.

-An eight foot rod is composed of two 48” sections.
-Each section is a set of six triangular strips glued together to compose a butt and a tip section.
+An eight foot rod is composed of two 48” sections, a butt and a tip.
+Each section is a set of six triangular strips glued together.
 The completed rod narrows from a .289” diameter butt to a .0625” tip.
 Think size of a pencil at the butt end and thickness of the pencil lead at the tip.

-Standing bamboo is cut into five to six foot “culms” then split into full length strips about 1/4” wide.
+Standing bamboo is cut into six foot “culms” then split into full length strips about 1/4” wide.
 Split the culm with a knife or chisel.
-Split first in half then in half again, etc. I usually get 12 to 16 strips out of one culm taking into acount a couple strips that didn't behave.
+Split first in half then in half again, etc. I usually get 16 strips out of one culm unless a couple strips don't behave.

 Culms are graded into butts and tips.
 The thicker culm has more fibers for use in the heavier butt section and vice-versa.